LotfiMEZIANI/Three-in-one-blog-post/blog-post.md

 - **schema-first:** first, define the schemas for Mongoose and for GraphQL, then use it to generate our typescript classes.
 - **code-first:** first, define our typescript classes, then use them to generate our schemas Mongoose/GraphQL.

-I used the _code-first_ approach because it allows me to implement a single model (typescript classes) and use it to generate my schemas for GraphQL as well as for Mongoose.
+I used the _code-first_ approach because it allows me to implement a single model (typescript classes) and use it to generate my schemas for GraphQL as well as for Mongoose :ok_hand:.

 <hr />